Bad Company (1995 film): Plot

 Beach accepts the $1 million bribe delivered by Crowe.
 He and his mistress Julie Ames sign a receipt to ensure Beach's cooperation.
 Beach buys tickets for a flight to the Caribbean and sends Julie ahead with the money, telling her he intends to leave his wife and join her.
-However, after reneging on his agreement and voting against Curl Industries, Beach commits suicide.
+After reneging on his agreement and voting against Curl Industries, Beach commits suicide.

 Despite the setback caused by Beach's death and his vote, Wells and Crowe continue with their plan to murder Grimes.
 Wells spends a romantic weekend with Grimes at his fishing cabin.
 Crowe sneaks in and shoots Grimes, then beats Wells to make it appear like the murder was a robbery gone wrong.

 Wells and Crowe then take over the Toolshed, though Wells now rebuffs Crowe's affections towards her, having used him to get what she wanted.
 Upon hearing of her lover's death, Julie travels to Europe, sending Goodwin postcards telling him how she's enjoying spending the $1 million.
 Goodwin sells this information to Crowe, who takes it to Wells.
 Wells orders Crowe to find and kill Julie because of her knowledge of the bribe attempt.
 Smitty confronts Wells in her office at the Toolshed and informs her of the CIA's plan to take over and also of Crowe's involvement in the agency's infiltration.

 Julie buys a gun from Goodwin and goes to Crowe's apartment to kill him in revenge for Beach's death.
 She arrives shortly after Wells, who also came to kill Crowe.
 In a chaotic shootout, Julie blindly fires at both as Crowe and Wells shoot each other dead.

 Julie somehow remains unharmed.
 As she meticulously picks up her shell casings, she finds Crowe's briefcase containing incriminating evidence, including the tape of his conversations with Smitty and the receipt she and Beach signed.
 After burning the receipt, Julie mails the tape to the U.S. Attorney's office to expose the corrupt dealings of both the CIA and the Toolshed.
 She then leaves town for good, alone.